ninabarzh/broomstick/content/posts/futures-of-ai.md

 Its likelihood is *high.* This scenario seems to be the messy middle path we are currently hobbling down.
 Innovation outpacing regulation, platforms consolidating power, and governments reacting more than leading with knowledge, foresight and responses based on those.
-Expect friction, backlash, and instability—especially as energy demands and ecological impacts mount.
+Expect friction, backlash, and instability, especially as energy demands and ecological impacts mount.

 ---